-Those deductibles and corresponding out-of-pocket expenses are what HSAs are designed to help you out with.
+Those deductibles and corresponding out-of-pocket expenses are what HSAs are designed to help you with.
 So, for those who'd like to use HSAs to save for retirement or future health care expenses, the biggest hurdle to overcome is present-day medical expenses.
 The people who can benefit most from the lavish tax advantages of HSAs basically must either be incredibly healthy or have a lot of cash on hand to cover today's health care costs while letting their savings grow tax-free over time.

 Here are a few other health savings account rules that limit their usefulness:

 - The money is earmarked strictly for medical expenses or penalties may be imposed.
-Withdrawals used for nonqualified medical expenses before someone becomes eligible for Medicare are subject to both income taxes and a 20 percent penalty.
+Withdrawals used for nonqualified medical expenses before someone becomes eligible for Medicare are subject to income taxes and a 20% penalty.

-- After age 65 or Medicare eligibility, withdrawals for nonmedical expenses are not subject to the 20 percent penalty, though they are subject to income taxes, just as they would be from a traditional IRA.
+- After age 65 or Medicare eligibility, withdrawals for nonmedical expenses are not subject to the 20% penalty, though they are subject to income taxes, just as they would be from a traditional IRA.

 - Contributions to the account can be made only up until an individual hits Medicare eligibility.
 Turning 65 doesn't automatically disqualify you from contributing to an HSA, but enrolling in Medicare as the primary source of insurance does.

 Medicare eligibility is generally age 65, "but it can also happen when someone qualifies for Medicare through being on Social Security disability," says John Grosso, consulting actuary at Aon Hewitt.

 HSAs are also a bit hamstrung by low contribution levels.
 The contribution limit in 2016 is $3,350 for an individual and $6,750 for family coverage.
 People over age 55 can put in an extra $1,000 per year in catch-up contributions.